-(1) We use the popular framework of α -optimal user association [9] as our starting point, and extend it to include backhaul constraints and topology.

-(2) We analytically prove an optimal association rule for simple (e.g. star) and generic (tree) backhaul topologies, and propose an iterative algorithm based on penalty functions to converge to the optimal solution.

-(3) We consider both uplink (UL) and downlink (DL) traffic characteristics, and show that our work fits well with future 5G network features like UL/DL split [24], and SDN-based implementations [19].

-(4) Based on our framework, we investigate the impact of backhaul under-provisioning, in different topologies and system performance metrics.
+- (1) We use the popular framework of $\alpha$ -optimal user association [9] as our starting point, and extend it to include backhaul constraints and topology. - (2) We analytically prove an optimal association rule for simple (e.g. star) and generic (tree) backhaul topologies, and propose an iterative algorithm based on penalty functions to converge to the optimal solution. - (3) We consider both uplink (UL) and downlink (DL) traffic characteristics, and show that our work fits well with future 5G network features like UL/DL split [23], and SDN-based implementations [18]. - (4) Based on our framework, we investigate the impact of backhaul under-provisioning, in different topologies and system performance metrics.
 Our results also highlight some shortcomings of backhaul Layer 2 routing and suggest the need for Layer 3, joint radio access and backhaul routing.

-The remainder of the paper is organized as follows: Section 2 describes the proposed analytical framework along with our system model assumptions, and derive the optimal user-association rules.
-We then sketch a practical implementation architecture, based on SDN, in Section 3.
-In Section 4 we simulate the optimal association policies and attempt to shed some light on the impact of backhaul con-
+The remainder of the paper is organized as follows: Section II describes the proposed analytical framework along with our system model assumptions, and derive the optimal user-association rules.
+We then sketch a practical implementation architecture, based on SDN, in Section III.
+In Section IV we simulate the optimal association policies and attempt to shed some light on the impact of backhaul constraints and topology.
+Section V discusses potential extensions of our framework, and Section VI concludes the paper.